 The dissertation of photographer Taneli Eskola (1997), "Water Lilies and Wings of Steel - Interpreting Change in the Photographic Imagery of Aulanko Park", outlines the foundation of the identity of Finnish landscape, and the change in tourism culture.
 In this study, travelling and photography have intertwined.

 The flora in Aulanko Nature Reserve has been enriched not only by the nutritious soils but also by planting different trees in the beginning of the last century.
 There are more than 140 species of trees and bushes in Aulanko.
 Specialities of the area include the small forests of foreign tree species and the Curly birch (Betula pendula var. carelica).
 The Rowan (Sorbus aucuparia) forest, which has naturally formed near Ruusulaakso pavilion, is also unusual because there are not many pure Rowan forests in Finland.
 Of the planted trees, especially the firs (Abies Mill.), the larches (Larix sp.), the Douglas Fir (Pseudotsuga menziesii), the Linden (Tilia), the Norway Maple (Acer platanoides), the Common Ash (Fraxinus excelsior) and the Wych Elm (Ulmus glabra) have survived well.
-A rare flower growing in the nature reserve is the invasive Soldanella montana, which arrived at Aulanko with the Central European saplings.
+Blue-berried honeysuckle (Lonicera caerulea) is one of the introduced ornamental shrubs thriving in the area.

 A board-walk begins from Ruusulaakso and leads visitors to the fragrant cedar forest.
 The creek that originates from Metsälampi spring, babbles under the board-walk especially in the spring.
 Visitors wandering in the cedar forest get many wonderful sensory experiences.